-Supreme Court Justice Elena Kagan covers wide range of topics during Salve Regina University conversation
+Supreme Court Justice Elena Kagan covers wide range of topics during Salve Regina conversation

 The Hon.
-Elena Kagan, associate justice of the U.S. Supreme Court, talked about the struggles of a deeply divided nation, the need for clear distinction between policy and law, public confidence in the Court, and the importance of precedent during a wide-ranging conversation today at Salve Regina.
+Elena Kagan, associate justice of the U.S. Supreme Court, discussed the struggles of a deeply divided nation, the need for clear distinction between policy and law, public confidence in the court, and the importance of precedent during a wide-ranging conversation at Salve Regina.

-Kagan was interviewed on stage by Jim Ludes, Salve Regina’s vice president for strategic initiatives, before an audience of 1,000 students, faculty, staff and invited guests who gathered in a tent on the Gerety Hall lawn.
-Her visit comes as the university kicks off a year-long celebration of its 75th anniversary.
+Kagan was interviewed by Jim Ludes, vice president for strategic initiatives, before an audience of 1,000 students, faculty, staff and invited guests.
+Her visit comes as the University kicks off a year-long celebration of its 75th anniversary.

 “It’s impossible for any citizen to look around and not understand that this country is facing challenges, not the least of which is that the country is so divided,” Kagan said in response to a question about threats to American democracy.
 “The question of how do we work ourselves through that, not just as judges, but how all citizens work through that, is an important one.”